 - Clean all surfaces as thoroughly as possible of any food debris.

-- Make sure the gas is off, disconnect the propane tank, and then disassemble the grill.
+- Make sure the gas valve is closed, disconnect the propane tank, and then disassemble the grill.
 Be sure to wear work gloves for protection.

 - Steel, stainless steel, cast iron, brass and aluminum parts can be recycled at your local scrap metal dealer or at a recycling center; visit earth911.com to find one near you.